frederic-perez/AmE-dictionary/data/dictionary.md

 __bolster<sup>2</sup>__ _v_ :nine::m: (bolstered) __1__ Support or strengthen. _Syn_ strengthen, support, reinforce :es: reforzar __2__ To buoy up or hearten. _Syn_ boost _Visitors bolstered the patient’s morale._ _The fall in interest rates is starting to bolster confidence._
 __bolt__ _v_ :three::hammer: (bolted) _The windows were closed and bolted._ _Bolted onto the ISS._
 __bomb__ _v_ :four::mute:[bom~~b~~]:hammer: (bombing)
-__bombast__ _n_ :six: __1__ Grandiloquent, pompous speech or writing. _Syn_ claptrap, fustian _He found that he could look back upon the brass and bombast of his earlier gospels and see them truly._ __2__ _Obsolete_ Material used for padding. _Let’s drop the bombast and look at the evidence._
+__bombast__ _n_ :seven: __1__ Grandiloquent, pompous speech or writing. _Syn_ claptrap, fustian _He found that he could look back upon the brass and bombast of his earlier gospels and see them truly._ __2__ _Obsolete_ Material used for padding. _Let’s drop the bombast and look at the evidence._
-__bombastic__ _adj_ To be bombastic is to be full of hot air — like a politician who makes grand promises and doesn’t deliver.
+__bombastic__ _adj_ :two: To be bombastic is to be full of hot air — like a politician who makes grand promises and doesn’t deliver.
 What does cotton padding have to do with the word bombastic?
 Bombast was cotton padding or stuffing in the 1500s.
 Bombastic evolved as an adjective to describe something (or someone!) that is overly wordy, pompous, or pretentious, but the adjective is most often used to describe language (speech or writing).
 Still not seeing the connection to cotton padding?
 Think of writing or speech that is overly padded and you’ll understand how the meaning came about.
 __bombinate__ _v intr_ /BOM-buh-nayt/ [:scroll: From Latin bombinare, from bombilare (to hum, buzz), from Latin bombus (humming), from Greek bombos (booming, humming)] To buzz or hum. _Syn_ bombilate _When the bees all bombinate like that, it makes me nervous!_
 __bombing__ _v_
 __bombshell__ _n_